Data 1 (D1)

 Sorting It Out

 These piles of newspaper have been sorted for delivery.
 Rene delivers 200 newspapers a week.
-Can you estimate how many newspapers a week are delivered by the other newspaper delivery students?
+Estimate how many newspapers there are in each of the other delivery piles.

 Overview of Sorting It Out